May 11 2008

 Marcos Netto, Southern Hemisphere Correspondent and Photographer After more than 20 years as a commercial and wedding photographer, Marcos made a radical career move by joining the board of directors for the mineral water company, Itati.
 That left some spare time for cycling, one of his passions.
 It all began a few years before when he suffered a knee injury during a soccer game, forcing Marcos to look for another sport.
 Cycling fit his needs perfectly!
 He found it to be a great way to stay fit while practicing a low-impact sport that was a lot of fun and let him make new friends every day.
 Now Marcos uses his free time to travel with his bikes and cameras as companions.
 He enjoys posting cyclotourist images online, helping to spread the word about how fun it is to get around by bike and the benefits of cycling for your mood and health.
 Do you Twitter?
 Then you can tweet Marcos, and subscribe to his RSS feed.

-Anthony T. Jancek, Contributing Photographer When he’s not coordinating the maintenance staff at the public school where he’s senior custodian, or capturing the drama of the Tour of the Battenkill bike race, Tony’s out and about exploring the world with his camera.
+Anthony T. Jancek, Contributing Photographer When he’s not coordinating the maintenance staff at the public school where he’s senior custodian, Tony’s out and about exploring the world with his camera.
 A keen observer with particular interests in birds and wild landscapes, he’s also an enthusiastic cook, computer hardware wizard, and an accomplished green thumb.

 Pat McKay, Contributing Photographer Following a 33 year career with the IRS, the most taxing part of Pat’s day now is deciding how best to enjoy the great outdoors.
 An avid cyclist, backpacker, paddler, and gardener for many years, Pat combines his love for these activities with his love of photography to showcase the beautiful Delmarva Peninsula where he resides.